 But then I thought about it.
 Yes, I do like being with people, but it is very draining for me.
 I'm not the type that can go directly from work to a social gathering -- I want to go home first and just be by myself for a while to recharge.

 It also explains why I never did well sharing a room or apartment with other people.
 It would go great in the beginning, but sooner or later I would spend more and more time in my room and a rift would happen.
 Now I understand that it's because I have this need to decompress with no people around, no matter how nice and fun they are.
-Imagine if I could have explained that to them!
+Imagine if I could have explained that to them (or myself!).

 It's actually really important to know "what" you are.
 With the knowledge I have about myself now I can take better care of myself and also plan things according to my nature!
 I am definitely a very social introvert, but I still need downtime to recharge.